-$$x' = x; y' = In(y)$$

-$$y' = ln(b) + ax'$$
+x' = x; y' = ln(y)y' = ln(b) + a\x'

 Log/log fit

 To calculate the log/log fit, both amount and response scales are transformed using the log function.
 The linear curve fit and the weight factors are applied to the transformed data, and the curve is calculated on the transformed data.